Still Searching for Google Optimize? Here are the 8 Top Google Optimize Alternatives Testers Shifted To.

 3. Lack of customer support

-Being a free tool, there’s no reason for Google to pay a dedicated support team to help users with problems when using Optimize.
-Although they offer an extensive knowledge base and a community to answer questions you can’t find answers to, this means your solutions arrive too late.
+Being a free tool, there was no reason for Google to pay a dedicated support team to help users with problems when using Optimize.
+Although they offered an extensive knowledge base and a community to answer questions you couldn’t find answers to, this meant solutions arrived too late.
 Before the shutdown was announced, hundreds of questions remained unanswered.

 Other A/B testing tools, like Convert Experiences, offer 24/7 support via active forums, live chat, email, and phone calls on most plans.
-You get to talk to a real human being without jumping through several hoops.
+You get to talk to a real human being without jumping through several hoops or fighting AI-generated fluff.

 4. Tested visitor count inflation

-When someone visits your site in the morning and logs back in 5 hours later, Google Optimize and Analytics record that as two unique visits.
-That’s because sessions are recorded as lasting 30 minutes to 4 hours.
+When someone visits your site in the morning and logs back in 5 hours later, Google Optimize recorded that as two unique visits.
+That’s because sessions lasted only 30 minutes.

 Why so short?
 To minimize the use of resources for a free tool.

-You can imagine how this inflates the number of unique visitors and ruins your conversion rate.
+This inflated the number of unique visitors and ruined your conversion rate.

 5. Problem with flicker